Partial Fault Truck Accident in Utah

 - Cargo loaders – Freight must be balanced and secured before a truck hits the road.
 Cargo loaders may be responsible for an accident if their failure to load the trailer correctly leads in part to a crash.

 - Maintenance workers – Trucks take a lot of daily wear and tear.
-For that reason, mechanics must complete routine maintenance and repair problems as needed.
+Therefore, mechanics must complete routine maintenance and repair problems as needed.
 If a maintenance crew does not notice or fails to fix a broken part, they may share fault for an accident.

 Establishing Fault for Rear-End Accidents

-Many assume that rear-end accidents are the fault of the driver who struck the other vehicle from behind.
-While this is true in many traffic accidents, it’s not always the case.
-In some circumstances, the lead vehicle driver may be partially or even entirely at fault for a rear-end collision.
+Many assume that Utah rear-end accidents are the fault of the driver who struck the other vehicle from behind.
+While this is true in many traffic accidents, it’s not always true.
+In some circumstances, the lead vehicle driver may be partially or entirely at fault for a rear-end collision.

 Consider these examples: